peregilk/ttconnect/README.md

 ![ttconnect screenshot](./screenshot.png)

 The default setting is syncronized panes.
-Whatever you type in one pane, will happen in all the panes.
+Whatever you type in one pane, will then happen in all the panes.
 However, if you like to make a change only to one of the TPUs, you can turn off this behaviour by setting:

 ```bash
 C-b: setw synchronize-panes off